bsstahl/BienOblige/docs/use-cases/update-location-of-tag.md

 * For updating the Location of a single existing ActionItem, see [Update Location of ActionItem](./update-location-of-actionitem.md).
 * For assigning a Location to a new ActionItem, see [Create ActionItem](./create-actionitem.md).

-## Adding the Location
+## Updating the Location

-To add the location, we need to describe an *Activity* of type *Add*, that specifies the *Tag* to search for, and the location we wish to assign to *ActionItems* tagged with that identifier.
+To update the location, we need to describe an *Activity* of type *Update*, that specifies the *Tag* to search for, and the location we wish to assign to *ActionItems* tagged with that identifier.

-Every *Activity* requires an *Actor* that is performing the task and an *Object*, in this case, the *Object* is the *Place* identifying the location where the work is to be performed. *Add Activities* also require a Target, in this case, the identity of a *Tag* that decorates the *ActionItems* we want assigned to be worked on at the specified location.
+Every *Activity* requires an *Actor* that is performing the task and an *Object*, in this case, the *Object* is the *Place* identifying the location where the work is to be performed. *Update Activities* also require a Target, in this case, the identity of a *Tag* that decorates the *ActionItems* we want assigned to be worked on at the specified location.

 **Note**: This action only results in a change when the ActionItem has not yet been started.
 If an *ActionItem* is already in progress, completed, or cancelled, the ActionItem will not be modified using this method.

-The following c# code snippet demonstrates the addition of a location to a collection of *ActionItems* that are all tagged for "White Glove Service" using the *id* `https://example.com/specialcare/WhiteGlove`:
+The following c# code snippet demonstrates the update of a location to a collection of *ActionItems* that are all tagged for "White Glove Service" using the *id* `https://example.com/specialcare/WhiteGlove`:

 ```csharp
 var activity = new UpdateLocationActivityBuilder()